varya/varya.github.com/content/posts/design-systems-review/index.md

 In many other sources, authors do not provide schemas but operate the terms.
-This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the UI developing current problems.In many other source, authors do not provide schemas but operate the terms.
-This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the modern problems of UI developing.
+This article introduces these sub-concepts and their naming, summarize them to represent as building blocks of one bigger system and explain their contribution into the UI developing current problems.

 ## 2. Blocks of a design system